We provide an active and stimulating environment to carry out your doctoral research.

 Proficio allocates each PGR student funding (from £1000 for an MSD to £2500 for a PhD) which is used for professional development.
 This money can be spent on training courses run by the University, giving you the chance to learn additional skills.
 Part of this funding will be ring-fenced for conference attendance, a key part of your research degree journey.

-Our department is part of the MAGIC Consortium, enabling you to remotely attend a wide range of PhD-level Mathematics courses delivered by researchers in universities across the UK.
+Our school is part of the MAGIC Consortium, enabling you to remotely attend a wide range of PhD-level Mathematics courses delivered by researchers in universities across the UK.

 We regularly advertise scholarship and studentship opportunities for postgraduate research degrees.
 This includes interdisciplinary projects that we are undertaking with other departments in our Faculty.